DarkKronicle/XyloBot/README.md

 - Basic text manipulation.

 - Utility commands to make your life easier.
-Create a temporary invite link to a specified channel that gets logged, see emojjis that Xylo can find in a text, copy contents of a file to chat, convert text into a text file, grade calculator.
+Create a temporary invite link to a specified channel that gets logged, see emojis that Xylo can find in a text, copy contents of a file to chat, convert text into a text file, grade calculator.

 ## Credits